guardian/members-data-api/doc/nginx-setup.md

-This setup allows you to run the app on your local machine, relying on reverse proxying via Nginx to simulate a call to theguardian.com domain.
-This is needed as the API uses cookies from this domain.
+This setup allows you to run the app on your local machine.

 - Install Nginx: `brew install nginx` or `apt-get install nginx`